molgenis/molgenis-js-auth/design/README.md

 - Researcher role --> #folder_#RESEARCHER
   Can perform DataSHIELD analysis on the corresponding folder

+*Examples*
+Example folders in the Armadillo can be:

+- all
+- asthma
+- diabetes

-Example of roles for the example folders should be:
+Example of roles for the folders should be:

 - SU
-  Superuser manages the "all"
+  Superuser manages all the data present in the Armadillo
 - ASTHMA_RESEARCHER
   Can perform DataSHIELD analysis on the "asthma" folder
 - DIABETES_RESEARCHER